 Ship arrest in Ukraine is not simple though relatively inexpensive.
 The practice of ship arrest is rather wide, especially in the ports of Big Odessa (Odessa, Ilyichevsk, and Yuzhny).
-Culture of jural state is still at the initial stage of development, and rules of ship arrest are not in line with international standards so far.
-At the same time, in September 2011 Ukraine joined the International Convention for the Unification of Certain Rules Relating to the Arrest of Sea-Going Ships, 1952.
+On the 7-th of September 2011 Ukraine joined the International Convention for the Unification of Certain Rules Relating to the Arrest of Sea-Going Ships, 1952.
+On the 16-th of May 2012 the Convention took effect for Ukraine.
 With Ukraine being a party to the Convention Ukrainian vessels could be arrested in the member countries under maritime claims only, as well as vessels of the member countries could be arrested under maritime claims only in the ports of Ukraine.
-The Commercial Procedural Code and the Civil Procedural Code of Ukraine (1995), provides for ship arrest procedure, however the practice of ship arrest procedure when the Convention become operative in Ukraine.
+In practice ship arrest pursues the following aims: